zjrwtx/Seeking-Agentchannel/README.md

 # Seeking-Agentchannel
-a agentchannel that connect IM、embodiment and digital desktop agents
+An agent channel that connects IM, embodiment, and digital desktop agents.